MohitKushwaha/Peper/README.md

 ## What next?

-The projects expects the interested developers to use a database on server or cloud for data storage and authentication.
+The project expects the developers to use a database on server or cloud for data storage and custom logic for authentication.